Toryt/allen/doc/PointIntervalRelation.md

 limitations under the License.
 -->

-# Point – Interval Relation
+# Point – Interval Relations

 When working with points and intervals, we often want to express constraints (invariants) that limit acceptable combinations.
 Expressing this correctly proves difficult in practice.
 Falling back to working with isolated start and